Blue Line (Yokohama)

-The Yokohama Municipal Subway Blue Line (横浜市営地下鉄ブルーライン, Yokohama Shiei Chikatetsu Burū Rain) is a rapid transit line serving Yokohama in Kanagawa Prefecture, Japan.
+The Blue Line (ブルーライン, Burū Rain) is a rapid transit line serving Yokohama in Kanagawa Prefecture, Japan.
 It is the longer of the two lines in the Yokohama Municipal Subway system operated by Yokohama City Transportation Bureau, and is the second-longest subway line in Japan at 40.4 km in length, surpassed only by the 40.7 km long Toei Oedo Line in Tokyo.
 Unlike most metro lines in Japan, it uses third rail for power instead of overhead lines.
 It is the most recent newly built steel-wheel railway line in Japan to do so.